pearcej/cpp4python/_sources/Java4Python/cppdatatypes.rst

 ~~~~~~~~~~~~~~~~~~~

 Here is where we run into one of the most important differences between
-Java and Python.
+C++ and Python.
 Python is a **dynamically typed** language.
 In a
 dynamically typed language a variable can refer to any kind of object at
 any time.
 When the variable is used, the interpreter figures out what
 kind of object it is.
-Java is a **statically typed** language.
+C++ is a **statically typed** language.
 In a
 statically typed language the association between a variable and the
 type of object the variable can refer to is determined when the variable
 is **declared**.
 Once the declaration is made it is an error for a
 variable to refer to an object of any other type.

-In the example above, lines 5—7 contain variable declarations.
+In the example above, lines 5—6 contain variable declarations.
 Specifically we are saying that ``fahr`` and ``cel`` are going to
-reference objects that are of type ``Double``.
-The variable ``in`` will
+reference objects that are of type ``double``.
-reference a Scanner object.
 This means that if we were to try an
 assignment like ``fahr = "xyz"`` the compiler would generate an error
 because ``"xyz"`` is a string and ``fahr`` is supposed to be a double.

 For Python programmers the following error is likely to be even more
 common.
 Suppose we forgot the declaration for ``cel`` and instead left
 line 6 blank.
-What would happen when we type ``javac TempConv.java`` on
+What would happen when we type ``gcc tempConv.cpp`` on
 the command line?

 ::